keeperofkey/BrainStation/reports/Infogathering.md

     - TODO

 - Notable Trends/Sentiments:
     - Using social searcher we determine that OpenAI has a generally positive sentiment on social media.
 This could be due to their recent Sora text to video model that has shocked the field once again.
 There has been a significant uptick in the number of posts in the past few days.
-This follows a general trend of initally positive reactions to openAI's releases
+This follows a general trend of initally positive reactions to openAI's releases with a reactionary turn towards the product in the weeks after.
+Each new release truely disrupts the field and is a major reason why they are able to keep up with the pace of the field.

 ## Recent News and Developments: